JinZhangLab/pynir/README.md

-# Commom Calibration methods for multivariate calibration
+# NIR calibration toolbox in python

-This is a Python library for dealing with multivariate calibration, e.g., Near infrared spectra regression and classification tasks.
+This is a Python library for handling Near infrared (NIR) spectral calibration.

 ## Installation